AnastasyeK/Week-2-course-project/README.md

 9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

 Note:
-Unfortunately I was unable to upload my fompleted .html file (it was showing up as a completely different code chunk) and so I uploaded the URL to my document instead.
+Unfortunately I was unable to upload my completed .html file (it was showing up as a completely different code chunk) and so I uploaded the URL to my document instead.
 I appologize for this format, I know that it is not the proper submission format.